Hope in the Delta

 This unique event is primarily for the members of the NeighborWorks Rural Initiative and will be hosted by local network member HOPE Enterprise.
 The goal of the convening is to identify innovative ideas and strategies that will be relevant and timely to the Network and partners across sectors.
 View the agenda

 Persistent poverty is an enduring problem in rural America.
 Geographic isolation, lack of resources and economic opportunities, and disinvestment have led to high poverty rates for decades.
 Rural and small town poverty rates are highest in the South, where more than half of all rural and small town persons in poverty reside.
 Even more disconcerting is that the number of persistent poverty counties is on the rise, having increased by 8 percent from the year 2000 level.

 Persistently poor counties are classified as having poverty rates of 20 percent or more in 1990, 2000, and 2010.

 Rural America’s role

 86 percent of all persistent poverty counties in the United States are rural.

 Three of the nation’s most economically challenged rural regions are the Delta, Central Appalachia, and the Southwest border region.

 Rural communities across America face unique challenges as they strive to create affordable homeownership and rental opportunities and strengthen their communities.
-NeighborWorks America’s Rural Initiative is dedicated to creating vibrant rural communities by delivering a range of essential services through 101 network organizations.
+NeighborWorks America’s Rural Initiative is dedicated to creating vibrant rural communities by delivering a range of essential services.
 With approximately 20 percent of the nation’s population classified as rural, empowering rural serving organizations is a clear national imperative.
 When rural communities thrive, the whole country benefits.